rohana96/SingleViewReconstruction/README.md

 #### Implementation

 1. Annotate the corners or boundaries of multiple planes on the image (e.g. walls, roof).
-All annotated planes must share atleast one boundary point with another plane.
+All annotated planes must share at least one boundary the point with another plane.
-2. Estimate the camera instrinsic `K` using `camera calibration from vanishing points`
+2. Estimate the camera intrinsic `K` using `camera calibration from vanishing points
 3. Compute $P^+$ using $P (= K [I | 0])$.
-(We assume camera coordinate system for reconstruction)
+(We assume a camera coordinate system for reconstruction)
 4. Repeat the following for every annotated plane
-   1. Find the plane normal $n$ from vanishing points of the plane.
+   1. Find the plane normal $n$ from the vanishing points of the plane.
 Direction of ray through a point  is given as $d_i = K^{-1} v_i$.
 The plane normal $n$ can then defined using two rays passing through two vanishing points as $n = d_1 \times d_2$.
    2. Find a reference point at a fixed depth.
       1. For the first plane (index 0) we arbitrarily define a reference depth for one of the boundary points $u$.
 This is done by finding the intersection of the line passing through the origin in the direction $d = P^+ u$ with the plane $z = 10$.
 This gives a fixed 3D point $X_{ref}$
-      2. For the subsequent frames this point can be retrieved from a cache which stores 3D locations of boundary points.
-This is possible because annotated planes share atleast one boundary point with another plane.
+      2. For the subsequent frames this point can be retrieved from a cache that stores 3D locations of boundary points.
+This is possible because annotated planes share at least one boundary point with another plane.
    3. Find the equation of the plane in $P^3$.
 Since $X_{ref}$ passes through the plane, we can define it as $\pi = [n, r]$ where $r$ is the residual such that $n^T X_{ref} + r = 0$.
-   4. Find 3D location of all points on this plane by finding their ray direction $d_i = P^+ u_i$, plucker representation $L_i$ (using origin and point at infinity) and finally the intersection with the plane which is given as $X_i = L_i \pi$.
+   4. Find the 3D location of all points on this plane by finding their ray direction $d_i = P^+ u_i$, plucker representation $L_i$ (using origin and point at infinity) and finally the intersection with the plane which is given as $X_i = L_i \pi$.
    5. Cache the 3D locations of the boundary points.